2023 Most Popular Communication Sciences Bachelor's Degree Schools in the New England Region

 On average, communication sciences graduates from UNH take out $24,940 in student loans while working on their Bachelor's Degree.

-University of Maine ranked #7 on this year’s Most Popular Communication Sciences Bachelor’s Degree Schools in the New England Region list.
+University of Maine did quite well in this year’s ranking of the most popular places for communication sciences students to get a bachelor’s degree.
+It came in at #7 on the list.
 Located in the small suburb of Orono, UMaine is a public school with a large student population.

 Women make up 96% of the communication sciences majors at the school.